Rhodes-F/Artifical_life/README.md

 ![gif](seed21.gif)

-## Final project- The engineer route- 14 pts
+## Final project- The engineer route
 to view more please view the full video [here](https://youtu.be/2EovXnrT6Cc)

 #### Running the code